AnonAspDac2026/RecRel_RecElim/README.md

 ## Building the Tool

-To build the analysis tool, run:
+To build the tool, run:

     make